rakishraja/Best-README-Template/README.md

 This is a list things you need to use the software.

-### Sangraha 360 (SG360)
+#### Sangraha 360 (SG360)

-* Firebase setup
+- Firebase setup
-* Android Studio
+- Android Studio
-* Android device/ Emulator (SDK>=23)
+- Android device/ Emulator (SDK>=23)
-* django
+- Django
-* mongodb
+- MongoDB

-### Dṛḍhagā 360 (DG360)
+#### Dṛḍhagā 360 (DG360)

-* Android Studio
+- Android Studio
-* Android device/ Emulator (SDK>=23)
+- Android device/ Emulator (SDK>=23)
-* GPU (recommended for training and inference speed)
+- GPU (recommended for training and inference speed)
-* Python (latest version recommended; Python 3.5 or newer versions compatible)
+- Python (latest version recommended; Python 3.5 or newer versions compatible)
-* Install PyTorch and TensorFlow (latest stable version, use your OS's package manager, and select CUDA if you have a GPU or CPU if not)
+- Install PyTorch and TensorFlow (latest stable version, use your OS's package manager, and select CUDA if you have a GPU or CPU if not)
-* JDK version 16
+- JDK version 16
-* npm (for Django server dependencies)
+- npm (for Django server dependencies)
-* scikit-multiflow
+- scikit-multiflow
-* django
+- Django

 ### Mobile Security Framework (MobSF)

-MobSF, an open-source tool, generates static and dynamic data dumps for mobile app security assessments.
+    - MobSF, an open-source tool, generates static and dynamic data dumps for mobile app security assessments.
 It enhances app security and device resilience.

 ###